 You're in the middle of a Stealth-Based Mission.
 Your path is blocked by an inconveniently placed patrolling guard; he turns around too quickly for you to sneak past him while his back is turned, and if you knock him out his body will raise suspicion.
 What do you do?

 Easy: you pick up a rock and toss it past him.
 When it lands, the noise will catch his attention, and he'll go to investigate, giving you ample time to slip past.
-This trick is what we call Throwing The Distraction.
-Alternatively if you're making an action movie, you can pass on the low budget rock and use a grandiose explosion instead.
+This trick is what we call Throwing the Distraction.
+Alternatively if you're making an action movie, you can pass on the low budget rock and use a grandiose explosion or a massive fire instead.
 It's less likely to be dismissed and looks cooler.